ipfs/kubo/add-api.md

     //
     // The returned values are:
     //
     //   root: The root of the just-added DAG.
+Even though we're only
+    //     adding a single file, layout and chunking choices may lead
+    //     to the creation of several Merkle objects.
     //   err: Any errors serious enough to abort the addition.
     Add(
-        ctx context.Context,
-        node *core.IpfsNode,
-        file *os.File,
-        preNodeCallBack *PreNodeCallback,
-        postNodeCallback *PostNodeCallback
-        ) (root *dag.Node, err error)

-    // AddFromReader adds a file from an io.Reader.
-It is otherwise
-    // identical to Add(), but is obviously not recursive.
-    AddFromReader(
         ctx context.Context,
         node *core.IpfsNode,
         reader io.Reader,